grlkrash/nuonu/README.md

 The AI Opportunity Finder component helps artists discover relevant opportunities based on their profile, interests, and career stage.
 It uses OpenAI to analyze opportunities and match them with artist profiles.

+### Autonomous AI Agent

+The Autonomous AI Agent can perform the following tasks without human intervention:

+1. **Opportunity Discovery**: Automatically searches for new opportunities using Eliza OS Twitter integration
+2. **Opportunity Matching**: Matches opportunities with artist profiles based on skills, interests, and career stage
+3. **Application Generation**: Creates tailored applications for high-match opportunities
+4. **Application Submission**: Submits applications on behalf of the artist
+5. **Status Monitoring**: Tracks application status and provides updates

+The agent can be run manually or set to run automatically on a schedule.

 ### Artist Onboarding Wizard

 The Artist Onboarding Wizard guides users through the process of creating a comprehensive profile, including personal information, artistic discipline, portfolio, and wallet connection.